 About an hour before we reached the Arctic Circle, our GPS started to go a little crazy.
 Apparently sunrise would now be at 6pm and sunset at 10am.
 Arriving at the official line of latitude (405km in) a little while later, it just gave up.
 We would later toast our drinks at midnight to celebrate my 25th birthday, also the summer solstice.
 For the next 50 or so days there would be 24 hours of daylight.

 24 hours of daylight was exciting, novel and amazing all at once but it was hard to sleep.
-The town of Inuvik is found at the current end of the Dempster Highway (it is being extended to Tuktoyaktuk on the Arctic Ocean), and while we enjoyed our time there, it was also 33 degrees Celsius for the entirety of our stay, 24 hours a day.
+The town of Inuvik is found at the current end of the Dempster Highway (2018 update, the all season road has now been extended another 150km to the town of Tuktoyaktuk), and while we enjoyed our time there, it was also 33 degrees Celsius for the entirety of our stay, 24 hours a day.
 It was a bit intense.
 For other purposes, 24 hour daylight is awesome.
 We fished, drove and hiked late at ‘night,’ getting back on the road at whatever time we pleased.
-The fishing on the Dempster, by the way, is produtive i.e. we actually caught lots.
+The fishing on the Dempster, by the way, is productive i.e. we actually caught lots.

 A journey of discovery on the Dempster Highway